 DEX or CEX?
 Your Crypto Exchange Guide

-— DEX or CEX – which one benefits your own crypto needs?
-Here, we help you assess.
+— DEX or CEX – which one do you need?
+Here, we help you understand.

 Let’s jump in!

 What’s a Crypto exchange?